styopdev/rangeRover/README.md

 **Optional properties**
 * `name` - will be displayed on period
-* `exclude` - object { start: Number, end Number } or plain array of values.
-These values shouldn't be available for selection in plugin
+* `exclude` - object { start: Number, end: Number } or plain array of values.
+These values will be unavailable for selection.
 * `color` - color of period, gradients can be used as well
 * `size` - category's custom size (percent), must use with `autocalculate: false`.